coder/docs/workspaces/applications.md

 ---
-title: "Workspace Applications"
+title: "Workspace applications"
 description: Learn how to access web apps running in your workspace.
 state: beta
 ---

-You can connect to web applications installed on your workspace using a applications specification file located at `/coder/apps/config.yaml` of the workspace filesystem.
+You can connect to web applications installed on your workspace using an applications specification file located at `/coder/apps/config.yaml` of the workspace filesystem.